Logo Futurismo

 David Rodrigues | Beautiful view of Pico Mountain during the climb

 Pico Mountain has been a nature reserve since 1972, and its 1,500 acres should be protected at all costs.
-It is considered a Special Area of Conservation (SAC) by Natura 2000 and one of the most important geosites in the Azores by UNESCO.
+It is considered a Special Area of Conservation (SAC) by Natura 2000 and one of the most essential geosites in the Azores by UNESCO.
 Remember not to take anything but pictures, leave nothing but footprints, and do not walk on the vegetation.

 Among the vegetation, you can find quite a lot of diversity at the base of the mountain.
 There are also some pastures where cows enjoy the pure air and grass of Pico Mountain.
 From 1,200 to 1,400 meters above sea level, the Macaronesian holly, Azores juniper, Azores blueberry, or Erica Azorica can be seen along with the typical species found in a Laurissilva forest.
 At the top, you will mostly see lichens.